-Itinerary (cont'd) They were written during the late 13th and 14th centuries on vellum using berry juice as ink.
-The best known are Njal's Saga, Egil's Saga, and Laxdaela Saga, which have been translated into numerous languages and are considered among the great heroic epics of the world, and they provided source material for Wagner's Ring cycle.
+Itinerary (cont'd) explore the fascinating features of Thingvellir National Park's landscape, a vivid reminder that Iceland is located on the Mid-Atlantic Ridge, the meeting point between the North American and European continental plates.
+The park is on a clearly visible part of the continental rift, where the end of the European plate is slowly drifting away from the North American continental plate, and the deep chasms visibly demonstrate how the land is slowly separating.
+Overnight at hotel...BLD Hiking Details: 8 miles, 1,450' ascent / 1,375' descent "The trip far exceeded our expectations in beauty.
+The moss-covered mountains, waterfalls, gorges, and glaciers were truly gorgeous."
+Ellen and Harvey F., Los Angeles, CA The Icelandic Sagas: The heroes of the Viking Age are remembered in prose novels called sagas ("story" in Norse).
+The sagas describe historical events in Iceland, voyages of discovery across the North Atlantic, and family histories.
+They were written during the late 13th and 14th centuries on vellum using berry juice as ink.
+The best known are Njáls Saga, Egil's Saga, and Laxdæla Saga, which have been translated into numerous languages and are considered among the great heroic epics of the world, and they provided source material for Wagner's Ring Cycle.
 For the ancients of Iceland, storytelling was a form of entertainment that passed the long winter nights or kept up spirits for traders a long way from home.
 The Viking kings often employed skalds (storytellers) to spread the word of their exploits.
 Although the stories were likely embellished by the skalds, they nonetheless preserve some truth of historic events that occurred across Scandinavia before and during Viking times.

-"The trip far exceeded our expectations in beauty.
-The moss-covered mountains, waterfalls, gorges, and glaciers were truly gorgeous."
-Ellen and Harvey F., Los Angeles, CA DAY 7 THINGVELLIR NATIONAL PARK / GLYMUR / REYKJKAVÍK Thingvellir National Park is the home of the world's oldest parliament, the Althing, first held in 930 AD.
-Until 1798, Thingvellir was the nation's meeting place for 868 uninterrupted years.
-We have a look at the remaining Althing buildings and tour the visitors' center, then head out to explore the fascinating features of Thingvellir National Park's landscape, a vivid reminder that Iceland is located on the Mid-Atlantic Ridge, the meeting point between the North American and European continental plates.
-The park is on a clearly visible part of the continental rift, where the end of the European plate is slowly drifting away from the North American continental plate, and the deep chasms visibly demonstrate how the land is slowly separating.
-Our afternoon hike is a spectacular grand finale of sweeping coastal panoramas and the Glymur waterfall, plunging over 600 feet into a hidden chasm of moss-covered cliffs.
+DAY 7 GLYMUR / REYKJKAVÍK Our final hike is a spectacular grand finale of sweeping coastal panoramas and the Glymur waterfall, plunging over 600 feet into a hidden chasm of moss-covered cliffs.
 We traverse a rocky and sometimes steep trail, skirting the waterfall's edge before crossing a refreshingly chilly stream, exploring the top of the falls again, then descending along a stony path with superb views of Whale Fjord.
 We return to Reykjavík and check into our accommodation.
-This evening we gather for our Farewell Dinner in a harborside restaurant serving traditional cuisine with a modern twist (wonderful scallops!)...BLD Hiking Details: 2-3 miles (morning hike); 7 miles, 1,800-foot ascent/descent (afternoon hike) DAY 8 SKY LAGOON / DEPART After a leisurely breakfast buffet and morning in town, we soak in the wonderfully warm waters of the Sky Lagoon.
+This evening we gather for our Farewell Dinner in a harborside restaurant serving traditional cuisine with a modern twist...BLD Hiking Details: 7 miles, 1,800-foot ascent/descent DAY 8 SKY LAGOON / DEPART After a leisurely breakfast buffet and morning in town, we soak in the wonderfully warm waters of the Sky Lagoon.
 This geothermal lagoon opened in 2021 and overlooks the Atlantic Ocean from its infinity-edge pool-the ideal place for relaxing pre-travel.
 From here, we'll head to Keflavík, the international airport, for homeward-bound flights, or continue on to Europe...BL Weather Note: Iceland's weather is notoriously changeable and will dictate our exact hiking itinerary.
 We will remain flexible to accommodate weather conditions that may require changes, such as substituting different hiking routes or switching the days of certain hikes.